 - (a) Removal of Add-on Pollution Control Device(s).
-No add-on air pollution control device(s) installed before [Effective Date] shall be removed or rendered inoperable unless it is replaced by an add-on air pollution control device(s) meeting an emission rate of 0.0015 milligrams per ampere-hour mg/amp-hr or less as measured after the add-on air pollution control device or unless the facility is operating under an approved alternative method as provided in sections 93102.4(b)(3) or Health and Safety Code section 39666(f). - (b) Environmental Compliance Training.
-No later than [Two Years After Effective Date] and within every two years thereafter, the owner or operator of a facility shall ensure that chromium plating or chromic acid anodizing operations are conducted under the direction of the owner or operator or current employee who is onsite and who has completed the, or personnel designated by the owner or operator that are responsible for maintaining environmental compliance, shall complete an Air Resources Board (ARB) Compliance Assistance Training Course pertaining to chromium plating and chromic acid anodizing. - (1) On or after [Two Years After the Effective Date] environmental compliance and recordkeeping required by this ATCM section

-93102 shall be conducted only by persons who completed an ARB Compliance Assistance Training Course.
+No add-on air pollution control device(s) installed before [Effective Date] shall be removed or rendered inoperable unless it is replaced by an add-on air pollution control device(s) meeting an emission rate of 0.0015 milligrams per ampere-hour or less as measured after the add-on air pollution control device or unless the facility is operating under an approved alternative method as provided in section 93102.4(b)(3) or Health and Safety Code section 39666(f). - (b) Environmental Compliance Training.
+No later than [Two Years After Effective Date] and within every two years thereafter, the owner or operator of a facility shall ensure that chromium plating or chromic acid anodizing operations are conducted under the direction of the owner or operator or current employee who is onsite and who has completed the Air Resources Board (ARB) Compliance Assistance Training Course pertaining to chromium plating and chromic acid anodizing. - (1) On or after [Two Years After the Effective Date] environmental compliance and recordkeeping required by this ATCM shall be conducted only by persons who completed an ARB Compliance Assistance Training Course. - (2) In the event that all persons who have completed the ARB training class are no longer associated with a facility, the owner or operator may be responsible for environmental compliance and recordkeeping required by this ATCM for a period of time not to exceed two years.
+The owner or operator shall ensure that as soon as practicable, but not longer than two years, personnel complete the training specified in subsection 93102.5(b).

-- In the event that all persons who have completed the ARB training class are no longer associated with a facility, the owner or operator may be responsible for environmental compliance and recordkeeping required by this ATCM section for a period of time not to exceed two years.
-The owner or operator shall ensure that as soon as practicable, but not longer than two years, personnel complete the training specified in subsection 93102.5(b). - (3) Environmental compliance training conducted by the South Coast Air Quality Management District pursuant to Rule 1469 shall fulfill the requirements of this subpart. - (4) Nothing in this subsection 93102.5(b) shall absolve an owner or operator from complying with this sections 93102-93102.16. - (c) Housekeeping Requirements.
+- (3) Environmental compliance training conducted by the South Coast Air Quality Management District pursuant to Rule 1469 shall fulfill the requirements of this subpart. - (4) Nothing in this subsection 93102.5(b) shall absolve an owner or operator from complying with sections 93102-93102.16. - (c) Housekeeping Requirements.
 Effective [Six Months After Effective Date], housekeeping practices shall be implemented to reduce potential fugitive emissions of hexavalent chromium.
-At a minimum, the following practices shall be implemented: - (1) Chromic acid powder or flakes, or other substances that may contain hexavalent chromium, shall be stored in a closed container in an enclosed storage area; - (2) Chromic acid powder or flakes shall be transported from an enclosed storage area to the electroplating or anodizing bath(s) in a closed container: - (3) Any liquid or solid material that may contain hexavalent chromium that is spilled shall be cleaned up or contained within one hour after being spilled. - (4)(D) Dragout from the tank(s) shall be minimized by implementing the following practices: - Facilities with automated lines.
+At a minimum, the following practices shall be implemented: - (1) Chromic acid powder or flakes, or other substances that may contain hexavalent chromium, shall be stored in a closed container in an enclosed storage area; - (2) Chromic acid powder or flakes shall be transported from an enclosed storage area to the electroplating or anodizing bath(s) in a closed container; - (3) Any liquid or solid material that may contain hexavalent chromium that is spilled shall be cleaned up or contained within one hour after being spilled. - (4)(D) Dragout from the tank(s) shall be minimized by implementing the following practices: - (A) Facilities with automated lines.
 Drip trays shall be installed between tanks so that the liquid does not fall through the space between tanks.
 Trays shall be placed such that the liquid is returned to the tank(s).